 - Expanded areas are required to accommodate our future development and special events.

 - The Society is proposing to build a 25,000 square foot hangar facility immediately west of the existing facility with an adjacent tarmac/parking area.

-- As well as a large open area for aircraft display and special events, the building will include additional interpretive display areas, an aviation art gallery/lounge, a theatre, meeting room, kitchen and food preparation facilities, washrooms, restoration shop, and storage area.
+- As well as a large open area for aircraft display and special events, the building will include a mezzanine to view the aircraft from above, a kitchen and food preparation facilities, washrooms, restoration shop, and storage area.